• Skip to primary navigation

 Red Wing Resole Stitch Good Year Welt

-Where This Leaves Us: Factory Efficiency vs. Pure Craftsmanship
+Where this Leaves Us: Factory Efficiency vs. Pure Craftsmanship

 At the end of the day, the debate of Goodyear welt vs hand welt isn’t about calling one method complete trash and the other flawless.
-It’s a fundamental choice between the efficiency of industrial manufacturing and the longevity of uncompromising human craftsmanship.

 We absolutely need both in the footwear ecosystem.
 Without Goodyear welted boots, the modern market would be entirely flooded with cheap, cemented garbage that ends up in a landfill after a single season of hard wear.
+It made affordable, rebuildable boots accessible to a wider market.

 Blkbrd hand welting